DulalSandip/hex-code-rgb-hsl-color-conversion/readme.md

 # Color Converter Tools by Sandip Dulal

 Welcome to the Color Converter Tools repository!
 This project provides a simple web tool to convert color codes and names between different formats, such as Hex, RGB, and HSL.
-You can enter a color name or hex code, and the tool will display the corresponding color values.
+You can enter a color name or hex code, use the integrated color picker for visual selection, and explore color recommendations based on your color selection.

 ![Tool Sample](public/tool_sample.png)